Skip to main content

 Start the execution

-Call POST /api/apps/{appId}/executions?webhook=<your_url> and store the returned executionId.
+Call POST /v1/apps/{appId}/runs?webhook=<your_url> and store the returned run ID.

 2

-Persist the execution ID
+Persist the run ID

 Save it in your job table, queue, or request state so you can resume later.